AI inference for Smart Manufacturing

 Powerful AI inference IP enables more sophisticated models

-• SAKURA-I ASIC delivers 40 TOPS in 10W of power, and up to five chips can be tied together via PCIe in a configuration for 200 TOPS.
+• SAKURA-I ASIC delivers 40 TOPS (dense) in 10W of power, and up to five chips can be tied together via PCIe in a configuration for 200 TOPS.

 • The same DNA IP in the SAKURA-I ASIC can be configured into fast FPGA AI accelerator cards, adding reconfigurability to high performance.